 Photo by larry penaloza, Carnival in Barranquilla

-Barranquilla is the city of music and dance and attending concerts ranks among the top things to do in Barranquilla.
-Interesting addresses include the Aduana Piano Bar in the Center and La Casa de la Cumbia in the El Prado neighborhood which hosts live music covering many different Colombian genres (Cumbia, Vallenato, Salsa, etc.).
+Barranquilla is the city of music and dance and attending a live concert ranks among the top things to do in Barranquilla.
+Interesting addresses include La Casa de la Cumbia in the El Prado neighborhood which hosts live music covering many different Colombian genres (Cumbia, Vallenato, Salsa, etc.).
 Check out @killacultural on Instagram for upcoming events (in Spanish).

 Remember that in Colombia, it is always advisable to take a pre-booked transport when you go out at night.
 It’s both cheap and safe, and it’s the standard way Colombians move around at night.
-(More information below.)
+It’s also advisable to go out in a group at night, rather than alone.

 If you love to dance salsa or want to learn, Barranquilla has no shortage of options.
 The salsa club La Troja in the Riomar neighborhood was founded in 1983 and has been a local favorite ever since.
 The club hosts live concerts of talented local and national musicians every night and attracts a diverse crowd of Barranquilleros and foreigners.
 Other salsa clubs, which are popular among locals, include Tibiri (barrio El Prado), Son de Negro (barrio El Golf) and Rumba en el Solar (an outdoor venue in barrio El Bosque).